Reissued with obsolete COVID-19 page links removed.

 Exercise increased caution when traveling to Turkey due to terrorism and arbitrary detentions.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Terrorist groups continue plotting possible attacks in Turkey.
-Terrorist organizations explicitly target Western tourists and expatriates for kidnapping and assassination.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
 Terrorists have also previously targeted Western tourists and expatriates.